Fermat's Proofs

 Last Theorem.
 For \( n \ge 3 \), \( x^n + y^n \not = z^n \) when \( x,y,z \) are positive integers.

 The theorem is found in the infamous margin note, Obs.
 2, where Fermat stated it and claimed to have a truly ingenious proof of it but didn't have enough room for it.
 I could be wrong but I don't think the theorem appears in its full generality in the letters.
 But I did find cases \( n=3, 4 \) used as challenges to other mathematicians.
 It can be shown that the right triangle theorem implies the \( n=4 \) case and so the proof of this is attributed to Fermat.
 Fermat lists the \( n=3 \) case in the infinite descent letter and it shouldn't come as a surprise that Euler's proof of it in E387 (1770) used infinite descent.
 Fermat's last theorem has a very long history and its eventual proof 300+ years later required deep results from outside of Number Theory.
-There's no way had these ideas and, as no simpler (“elementary”) proof is believed possible, we think Fermat's claimed proof had an error; maybe he noticed a flaw in the proof and that's why he used cases \( n=3,4 \) and not the general statement in his letters.
+There's no way he had these ideas and, as no simpler (“elementary”) proof is believed possible, we think Fermat's claimed proof had an error; maybe he noticed a flaw in the proof and that's why he used cases \( n=3,4 \) and not the general statement in his letters.
 So I believe he definitely didn't have a proof for Fermat's last theorem, are there other theorems on this list?
 The next one is partially on it.

 Pell's Equation.
 Let \( D \) be a nonsquare integer, i.e., \( D \not = n^2 \).